AideenM12/Joyce-English-School-MS4/README.md

 * As a user I want the site to be responsive across all devices.
 * As a user I want to be able to create an account easily.
 * As a user I want to be able to choose an exam course based on my level of English easily.
-* As a user I want to recieve email confirmation that my payments have been successful.
+* As a user I want to receive email confirmation that my payments have been successful.
 * As a user I want to be able to pay for courses using a secure credit card payment system.
 * As a returning user I want to be able to leave reviews of my experience with the school.
-* As a returning user I want be able to contact the school easily for any further enquires I may have.
+* As a returning user I want to be able to contact the school easily for any further enquiries I may have.
 * As a business owner/working professional I want to be able to sign-up for Business English classes.
 * As an existing user I want to be able to update my profile information easily.
 * As an existing user I want to be able to access my order history easily.
-* As a parent I want to be able to sign my children up for appropriate courses based on their age and have the option of continuning their education over the summer through an English language based summer camp.
+* As a parent I want to be able to sign my children up for appropriate courses based on their age and have the option of continuing their education over the summer through an English-language based summer camp.
-* As a user with limited time I want the opportunity to take an intensive English language course before moving to an English speaking country or returning to school for the academic year.
+* As a user with limited time I want the opportunity to take an intensive English language course before moving to an English-speaking country or returning to school for the academic year.

 ### User Stories - Admin Only
 * As a site administrator I want to be able to create, update and delete course information/course options.
 * As a site administrator I want to be able to edit or delete reviews that may contain inappropriate content.
 * As a site administrator I want to have a simple payment system so that users have no problem making purchases.
-* As a site adminstrator I want to prevent unauthorized users from having access to Admin content and other users profiles.
+* As a site adminstrator I want to prevent unauthorized users from having access to Admin content and other users' profiles.